jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

 their life entirely in agression-based dominance behavior in attempts to become the leaders of their packs.
 Not that this is an enviable position, since doing so automatically makes you a target of the other mandrill baboons.
 And so they spend their entire lives conniving and fighting with one another.

 Of course, they are said to do this because this allows them to mate with all sorts of female baboons.
 No word on whether the female baboons enjoy this sort of behavior or not.

 If you're one of those people that think evolution is all about design and fitness and that everything is somehow adaptive, it would be hard to figure why evolution has made baboons in this manner.
-The truth is, it didn't.
-Evolution doesn't particularly care what behavior is selected for, provided it doesn't kill off the species entirely.
+The truth is, it didn't; evolution doesn't work that way.
+It doesn't particularly care what behavior is selected for, provided it doesn't kill off the species entirely.
 Plainly, humans outnumber mandrill baboons exceptionally, so perhaps humans are a bit more well-adapted.
 Meanwhile, nature in its wisdom has chosen to make the